-For more information on our work around civic space, feel free to explore our closing civic space tags in our 'Advocacy' and 'Impact' sections.
+For more information on our work around civic space, feel free to explore our closing civic space tags in our 'Impact' section.